learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ## Introduction

-So far, we've been focusing on JavaScript's _primitive_ data types &mdash; types that represent a single value &mdash; in particular, strings, Booleans, and numbers.
+So far, we've been focusing on JavaScript's _primitive_ data types — types that represent a single value — in particular, strings, Booleans, and numbers.
 But sometimes we need a way to store a _collection_ of data.
 For this, we need data structures.
 In this and the next lesson, we will learn about a very useful data structure: `Array`s.